An Abelian Category of Motivic Sheaves: Direct Images

 \begin{thm} If $f:S\to Q$ is a morphism of quasiprojective varieties, then there is a triangulated functor $rf_*:DM(S)\to DM(Q)$ which is right adjoint to $f^*$. \end{thm}

 \begin{proof} The theorem will be deduced from a form of Brown's representability theorem due to Franke \cite{franke}.
 Note that the extension $f^*$ to $\text{Ind-}\M(-)$ commutes with filtered direct limits and therefore coproducts.
-Since $\text{Ind-}\M(S)$ is a Grothendieck category \cite[thm 8..6.5]{ks}, \cite[thm 3.1]{franke} implies that
+Since $\text{Ind-}\M(S)$ is a Grothendieck category by \cite[thm 8..6.5]{ks}, Franke's theorem \cite[thm 3.1]{franke} implies that

 is representable by an object $rf_*N$.
 The map $N\to rf_*N$ extends to a functor which is necessarily the right adjoint, cf. \cite[p223]{neeman}.
 Moreover, this is automatically triangulated by \cite[prop 3.3.8]{lipman}. \end{proof}